Fusarium TR4 in banana: a soil and sanitation management overview

 What we are honest about

 There are no published field trials showing SoilBoost EA specifically reduces TR4 disease incidence.
-The mechanistic logic is sound (better soil biology = more suppression), and laboratory studies support the Trichoderma-stimulating effect of humic substances, but field-scale evidence specific to TR4 is not yet available.
+The mechanistic logic is sound (better soil biology is associated with lower pressure), and laboratory studies support the Trichoderma-stimulating effect of humic substances, but field-scale evidence specific to TR4 is not yet available.
 We frame this as a soil-conditioning practice that supports an integrated TR4 management program, not as a TR4 treatment.

 - Biosecurity first: Boot washes, vehicle decontamination, planting-material certification.
 Nothing replaces keeping TR4 out.